Charlottesville Area Community Foundation

 Success Rates

-The foundation previously funded 27 community groups with $1.4 million through the Solidarity program alone.
+The Solidarity programme has funded community groups with grants totalling $1.4 million.
 Specific overall success rates are not publicly available.

 Reapplication Policy

-Organizations may receive only one Solidarity grant per calendar year.
+Organisations may receive only one Solidarity grant per calendar year.
 Unsuccessful applicants cannot reapply within the same calendar year.
-Organizations may have only one open Community Endowment Fund grant at a time.
+Organisations may have only one open Community Endowment Fund grant at a time.

 Application Success Factors

-- Focus on Movement Building: CACF prioritizes "proactive or transformative" work over reactive approaches
+- Focus on Movement Building: CACF prioritises "proactive or transformative" work over reactive approaches

 - Racial Equity Alignment: Strong preference for initiatives led by directly impacted communities

-- Regional Connection: Virginia-based groups are prioritized, especially those directly benefiting the specified seven-county region
+- Regional Connection: Virginia-based groups are prioritised, especially those directly benefiting the specified seven-county region

 - Flexible Documentation: The foundation accepts existing proposals and alternative formats, reducing application burden